This guide outlines the features and functions available within the

 Status Reasons - Trip Status reasons are required when designating a trip as inactive.
 This provides operations the ability to track the reasons for making trips inactive.

-Trip Types - Trip types can be created so the type of trip can be selected on creation of the trip or within the trip record.
+Trip Types - Trip types can be created so the type of trip can be selected on the creation of the trip or within the trip record.
 For example, charter, maintenance, owner, training, etc.

 Various settings related to operations on a global account level.
 Refer to this guide for details on all settings.